RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	regulations,	especially	ones	specific	to	certain data,	may	dictate	that	specific	cloud	providers,	or	even	a	single	cloud provider,	must	be	used	in	order	to	maintain	compliance.

-### Question # 43 - Within	a	cloud	environment,	which	network	location	would	be	the	LEAST effective	for	a	cloud	customer	to	expect	the	implementation	of	security controls?
+### [important] Question # 43 - Within	a	cloud	environment,	which	network	location	would	be	the	LEAST effective	for	a	cloud	customer	to	expect	the	implementation	of	security controls?
 A.	Border	perimeter
 B.	DMZ
 C.	Between	VLANs